Remuneration

 The transitional phase scheme consists of two (2) earnings periods of one (1) year each, corresponding to the calendar years 2023 and 2024.
 The earnings period is followed by a two-year commitment period.
 The possible reward for the earnings period is paid as soon as possible after the end of the earnings period, by the end of May, at the latest.
 The shares paid as a reward are subject to a two-year (2) commitment period, during which the shares received as a reward may not be sold, transferred, pledged or otherwise used.
 The share-based incentive scheme for the Group's key employees for the years 2023–2027 comprises three (3) three-year (3) earnings periods covering the calendar years 2023–2025, 2024–2026 and 2025–2027.
 The reward is paid by the end of May of the calendar year following the earnings period.

-• A share-based incentive program whose earning period is fiscal year 2024.
+- A share-based incentive program whose earning period is fiscal year 2024.
 The basis of the reward is the group's return on invested capital (ROCE) with an 80 percent weighting and the reduction of the carbon footprint with a 20 percent weighting.
 The maximum amount of remuneration for the CEO is 31,400 shares.
+For the earning period of financial year 2024, the CEO was paid a long-term incentive bonus of EUR 60,827.68 in fiscal year 2025 (equivalent to 7,382 shares of L&T to be transferred and including a cash part) calculated at the average rate on February 25, 2025.

 Other Key Terms and Conditions